AliceSchuberg/Mini-Game-Plat/README.md

 ### Run the Server

-1. Load project folder in NetBeans (If NetBeans failed to install, please follow the steps in the end of this file to proceed)
+1. Load project folder in NetBeans

 2. Locate SocketService.java in com/cnit355/minigameplatform